 Self-care is hard.
-We all struggle with it, especially in trying times.
+We all struggle with it all the time.
 It may seem that in light of this national emergency, self-care is "out the window," when in fact, the opposite can be true.
 Take advantage of time with loved ones at home to focus on your own wellbeing and the wellbeing of those around you.

-Move: Physical activity is an important part of self-care for many, but gyms are closed and social distancing is being strictly enforced in many communities, so what can you do?
-Get out in nature.
-Research has shown green exercise benefits physical, mental and emotional health.
-Take advantage of the weather warming up and the days getting longer by getting outdoors.
-Enhance your benefits by taking a family member along or making a call to catch up with a loved one.
-Learn more about enhancing your wellbeing in nature.
+Move: Exercise is an important part of self-care, but gyms are closed and social distancing is being strictly enforced in many communities, so what can you do?
+Get out in nature!
+Research has shown the benefits of green exercise on physical, mental and emotional health.
+Take advantage of the weather warming up and the days getting longer and get outdoors.
+Enhance your benefits by calling a friend or family member while you walk in nature.
+Learn more about enhancing your wellbeing in nature on our website.

 Eat: How we fuel our body is another important part of self-care.
 During this time of social distancing and restaurant closures, consider making a healthy meal an important part of your day.
-Many healthy plant-based meals can be made right from ingredients in your pantry like these Moroccan Chickpeas with Tomato or find other ideas on our website.
+Many healthy plant-based meals can be made right from ingredients in your pantry like these Moroccan Chickpeas with Tomato, or find other ideas on our website.
 Enhance your benefits by enjoying the meal over video conference with an elderly family member or leave a container on the doorstep of an elderly neighbor.
 Learn more about what experts recommend for healthy eating on our website.